-First presented in 2006, the prize has so far been awarded to five recipients: Nigel Titley, Dr Richard Clayton, Clive Feather, NIX.CZ and CZ.NIC for the BIRD route server project, Raza Rizvi and most recently, to Grahame Davies for his service to LINX as Chairman.
+First presented in 2006, the LINX Award has so far been given to six recipients: Nigel Titley, Dr Richard Clayton, Clive Feather, NIX.CZ and CZ.NIC for the BIRD route server project, Raza Rizvi and most recently, to Grahame Davies for his service to LINX as Chairman.

 Roll of Honour